pvv2202/remt/README.md

 # genome_from_protein.py

-Program that takes both an ncbi assembly summary file and an ncbi table (downloaded after a blast search on a specific protein) and, for every homologous system, downloads any genomes in which the homolog appears.
+Program that takes both an ncbi assembly summary file and an ncbi table (called "Descriptions Table (CSV)" which can be downloaded after a BLAST search) and, for every homologous system, downloads any genomes in which the homolog appears.
 The output of this can then be fed into homologs.py to find data about homologous systems

 # homologs.py